 - 1. The academy may dismiss the formal complaint if: - a.
 A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint. - b.
 The respondent is no longer enrolled or employed by the academy; or specific circumstances prevent the academy from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

-In the event that a grievance may not be resolved at the institutional level, a formal grievance may be filed with the Council on Occupational Education, Arizona State Board of Cosmetology and/or Arizona Department of Health Services.
+In the event that a grievance may not be resolved at the institutional level, a formal grievance may be filed with the Council on Occupational Education or Arizona State Board of Cosmetology.

 Council on Occupational Education